GDG-NewYork/2018-study-jams/CloudStudyJams/README.md

 # 2018 Cloud Study Jams

 The 2018 Cloud Study Jams kicked off on January.
 Learn more about the [Cloud Study Jams Agenda](http://bit.ly/gdgnyc-cloud-studyjams-2018).
 Then check the [QwikLabs Catalog](https://qwiklabs.com/catalog) to see all available training content.
-Note that there are two main tracks - we will prioritize the Google Cloud training track.
+There are two main tracks:

  * **Google Cloud** / 11 Quests / 106 Labs
  * **Amazon Web Services** / 22 Quests / 95 Labs

-#### Learning Goals
+We will prioritize learning the _Google Cloud_ track.

+#### 1. ```Learning Goals```

 The broad goals are to learn: